echronos/echronos/components/mpu-armv7m/docs.md

 - Any *protection faults cause the `fatal_error` handler to be called* with the protection fault error code.

 [^mpu_code_segment]: Protecting the data and not the code is standard memory protection practice with such limited devices - it is a functionality tradeoff.

+[^mpu_stack_only]: A task that can only access its own stack may not seem very useful.
+The reason this state does not represent a build error is twofold.
+Firstly, such a task can make RTOS system calls (to communicate with other tasks).
+Secondly, tasks with no permissions are useful when debug tracing methods are used to find memory regions as described in [Adding Memory Protection to an Existing System]

 ### Protection Domains, Data & Tasks